 The History Of Mail Order Brides

-We can trace the first Mail Order Brides all the way back to Jamestown in the early 1600s.
+When you ask the question, "What is a Mail Order Bride?", the answer traces all the way back to the settlement of Jamestown in the early 1600s.

 Jamestown was prospering and growing significantly.
 John Rolfe, who had married Pocahontas, introduced the cultivation of tobacco and gave the colony the economic stimulation it badly needed.

 With the new charter in effect that gave each free colonist a tract of land, the settlers were moving forward.
 Now that each man had his own piece of rich Virginia soil to plant and build a house, they lacked one very important element: women!